melopero/Melopero_SAM-M8Q_Arduino_Library/README.md

 ### Attention:

-This breakout board is compatible only with 3.3V power and logic.
-You'll need a level converter to use this breakout board with an Arduino UNO.
+This breakout board is compatible only with 3.3V power and logic board, such as the <b>Arduino MKR</b>.<br> You'll need a level converter to use this breakout board with an Arduino UNO.